cybernetics/JTemplate/README.md

 ### RequestMethod Annotation
 The `RequestMethod` annotation is used to associate an HTTP verb with a service method.
 The method must be publicly accessible.
 All public annotated methods automatically become available for remote execution when the service is published.

-Multiple methods may be associated with the same HTTP verb. `DispatcherServlet` selects the best method to execute based on the names of the provided argument values.
+Multiple methods may be associated with the same verb. `DispatcherServlet` selects the best method to execute based on the names of the provided argument values.
 For example, a service might define the following methods, both of which are mapped to the `GET` method:

     @RequestMapping("GET")
     public double getSum(double a, double b) {